Timothy Woods

 meat variation

-Personally, though, I have found that my local butcher will offer me great deals on a regular basis, and I just trust his products more.
+Personally, I prefer my local butcher; he gives me great deals and I trust his products more.

 Meat Price Ranges

-To help you get your fist carnivore diet shopping list (see more information here) completed, I have put together some price ranges for different meats.
-This will give you an idea of how to maximize your calories per dollar spent.
+To help you get your first carnivore diet shopping list (see more information here) completed, I have put together some price ranges for different meats.
+This will give you an idea of how to maximize your calories per dollar spent [2].

 1. Beef